Mutnuri Krishna Rao: Biography

-Later he went to Madras to study B.A in Christian College.
-He got acquainted with Pattabhi Sitaramaiah.
+Later he went to Madras to study B. A. in Christian College.
+He got acquainted with Pattabhi Sitaramayya.
 As he focused more on literature, he returned to Bandar in 1903 without completing his degree.
-Inspired by Vande Mataram movement, he toured Bengal along with Bipin Chandra Pal.
+Inspired by Vande Mataram movement, he toured Bengal along with Bipin Chandra Pal in 1906.

-Family

-He lived with his wife.
+Rao lived with his wife.
 The couple had two daughters and a son.
 The eldest daughter and only son passed away before him, and his second daughter became a widow.

 Career

 He joined Krishna Patrika as an assistant editor.
-He got promoted as an editor in 1907 and worked there till his death in 1945.
+He got promoted as an editor in 1907 and worked there until his death in 1945.
 He criticized the policies of British government in his editorials regarding the amount spent on welfare of the poor and developing educational institutions.
 He also ran a Magazine called Andhra Bharati for some time.

-Memorial
+Death and legacy

 He died on 25 June 1945 because of Ascites.
 The town hall in Machilipatnam is named after him.

+The Telugu Teachers Association of Andhra Pradesh and Telangana marked the birth anniversary of Mutnuri Krishna Rao on November 18, 2022.
+It was intended to teach students about Mutnuri Krishna Rao's 1945 contributions through Krishna Patrika as well as the broader role played by journalists in the Indian independence movement.